 Being able to speak a bit of the language when you arrive will, without a doubt, pay enormous dividends.
 It will ensure you find it easier to understand the culture, deal with day-to-day authorities like the bank and, most importantly, build friendships.
 Many people move to rural France for that neighbourliness and slow-paced lifestyle that can seem lacking in parts of the UK, so having the basics of French will be a huge help in enjoying that.

 You can start studying on your own, or use self-study to supplement your classes.
 Above all, it’s a good idea to really immerse yourself in as much French as you possibly can.
 Try to watch French TV and listen to French radio.
 Even if you do find it hard to understand, you will get used to the pronunciation and the rhythms of spoken French.
 The news is generally a good one, as this tends to be spoken more slowly.
 As your French gets better, chat shows are usually great for a more natural and relaxed variety of French than the news.
 You can also find apps like Duolingo for your mobile phone, which you can use for short-burst practice sessions when you have a spare ten minutes.

 After you arrive in France

-Remember above all that no-one minds if you make mistakes, and the French love to hear their language spoken with an English accent (much as we like to hear English spoken with a French accent, of course).
-Get talking to whoever you can in shops, restaurants, when sightseeing and try to strike up a conversation.
+Remember above all that no-one minds if you make mistakes.
+Moreover, the French love to hear their language spoken with an English accent (much as we like to hear English spoken with a French accent, of course).
+Get talking to whomever you can in shops, restaurants, when sightseeing and try to strike up a conversation.
 Tell them that you really want to learn.
 Listen to what they say – and even if you don’t understand everything, the chances are that there will be some words you will understand and that you will get the gist of what is being said to you.

-The France Buying Guide walks you step-by-step through each stage of the property buying process in France, with practical recommendations from our experts who have been through the process themselves.
+The France Buying Guide walks you step-by-step through each stage of the property buying process in France.
+Additionally, there are also practical recommendations from our experts who have been through the process themselves.
 The guide will help you to: